emidiovaleretto/candy-care-dublin-ecommerce/README.md

 1. Finally, stop the server by pressing CTRL + C (or cmd + C on Mac) and run the following command to populate the database.

    python3 manage.py loaddata category.json
+   python3 manage.py loaddata occasions.json
    python3 manage.py loaddata products.json

-After running this command, all information contained in the `category.json` and `products.json` files will be saved in the database.
+After running this command, all information contained in the `category.json`, `occasions.json` and `products.json` files will be saved in the database.
 Once that's done, run the `python3 manage.py runserver` command again and you should be able to see the application working.

 ## Stripe | Payment Processing Platform for the Internet